FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 The connection points are outlined in this section.

 Web Components holds some inner state to distinguish whether it is in _search mode_ or in _navigation mode_.
-This is important to target the correct FACT-Finder API and to create the correct behaviour by the HTML elements.
+This is important to target the correct FACT-Finder API and to create the correct behavior by the HTML elements.
 The switching between these two modes must be synchronized with your SPA's state.

 Using Web Components' navigation elements (`ff-navigation` and `ff-header-navigation`) makes the setup easier.